 Girls become deukis either because their parents offer them in hopes of gaining protection and good favor from the Gods or because their parents sell them to wealthier couples seeking the same holy approval.
 Poor families who offer up their daughters gain status and approval from their communities from the perceived sacrifice they have made.
 They are also relieved of the burden of finding husbands for their daughters.

 After offering the girls to the temples, neither parents nor couples who bought them provide any financial assistance or have additional contact with deukis.
 They are considered unfit for marriage and receive no money from those that dedicated them to their temples.
 Therefore, deukis have to depend on worshipers’ monetary offerings to the temple for a living.

 With no income, skills or education, one can imagine the lives of deukis.
 Further, folkloric conviction that sex with a deuki can cleanse sins and bring good luck, many deukis are driven to survival sex, a form of prostitution in which sex is traded for basic necessities such as food or shelter.

-Deuki is one of the cultural malpractices, I am sure there are hundreds of such untold stories that belittle womanhood and torture girls and women for being weaker sex.
-When high level officials, delegates, state representatives, advocates, women rights actives, and so called experts meet at the big conferences to discuss the agenda of women’s rights and welfare, excavating issues of women’s of the 21st centuries, the issues of discrimination in the name of culture and discrimination need to be addressed with equal importance.
-Still many customary practices and traditions have restricted and violated women’s rights from centuries exacerbating inequality between men and women.
-Unless, we unite to change the discriminatory practices rooted in cultural and traditional norms, the equality between men and women is a far fetch dream.
+Deuki is one of the cultural malpractices, I am sure there are hundreds of such untold stories that belittle womanhood and torture girls and women for being the weaker sex.
+When high-level officials, delegates, state representatives, advocates, women rights actives, and so-called experts meet at the big conferences to discuss the agenda of women’s rights and welfare, excavating issues of women’s of the 21st centuries, the issues of discrimination in the name of culture and discrimination need to be addressed with equal importance.
+Still, many customary practices and traditions have restricted and violated women’s rights from centuries exacerbating inequality between men and women.
+Unless we unite to change the discriminatory practices rooted in cultural and traditional norms, the equality between men and women is a far fetch dream.